Kagoshima Television Station: History

 In March 1963, the Ministry of Posts and Telecommunications released its second television frequency allocation plan, opening the UHF band for television broadcasting, making viable the installation of a second television station in mid-sized prefectures, including Kagoshima.
 At the time, seven bids requested the license to operate the station.
 With the support of the prefectural government, these bids were merged into one, forming the Kagoshima Television Station in October 1967, and, alongside other stations of the first tranche of UHF licenses, received its broadcasting license on November 1.
 On March 11, 1968, KTS held its founding general assembly and was registered the following day.
 On August 28, the opening ceremony of its headquarters was held.
 Supported by Mitsubishi Estate, the building had four floors (three above ground and one below) and had a total area of 3,427 square meters.
-In February 1969, construction work for the headquarters was completed,rp|22} and on February 22, test broadcasts began.
+In February 1969, construction work for the headquarters was completed, and on February 22, test broadcasts began.

 At 8:30am on April 1, 1969, the station started broadcasting, alongside other FNN stations in Kyushu (TKU, KTN and STS) and NNN affiliate FBS in Fukuoka.
-At launch time, it joined Fuji TV, Nippon TV and NET TV, joining its three networks.
+At launch time, it joined Fuji TV, NTV and NET TV, joining its three networks.
 Proportionally, each network contributed with one third of the networked programming.
 Per a Video Research study in December 1969, the Wednesday night ratings were comparable to MBC, and led with its evening programs, compared to other stations.
 In 1970 and 1971, KTS installed ten relay stations, including Makurazaki and Osumi, in order to enable coverage to 98% of the prefecture (excluding remote islands).
 In 1974, it set up a relay station at Tanegashima, beginning its expansion plan to remote island areas.
 On January 28, 1977, it installed a relay station at Nase, Amami Ōshima, becoming the first private TV station to do so.
 A special program from Nase was broadcast the following day.
-On March 7, 1980, with the installation of the Yuron transmitter, KTS finally covered the whole prefecture.
+On March 7, 1980, with the installation of the Yoron transmitter, KTS finally covered the whole prefecture.